-Our acquisition of Litarion allowed us to add the decade-long experience and knowledge of Litarion and gave improved capabilities to Electrovaya.
-Over the last two years, we developed a series of products which focused on maximising the cycle-life of the battery such that mission critical and intensive use applications would be interested in such long life batteries.
-We developed cells using the Litarion produced electrodes and ceramic separators and then went on to produce cell modules, battery management systems, software and firmware necessary to deliver systems for discerning users.
-We also developed supply chains which could produce needed components including cells and modules needed for our battery systems.
-Supply chains allows flexibility in production as well as ability to manage scalable and fluctuating demands, especially for emerging new product introductions.
+We have developed a series of products which focus on maximising the cycle-life of the battery such that mission critical and intensive use applications would be interested in such long life batteries.
+We developed cells, modules, battery management systems, software and firmware necessary to deliver systems for discerning users.
+We also developed supply chains which can produce needed components including cells and modules needed for our battery systems.
+Supply chains allow flexibility in production as well as ability to manage scalable and fluctuating demands, especially for emerging new product introductions.
 The global trend in technology products is to use high quality supply chains to achieve scalable production and reduce or eliminate ownership of component suppliers.
-The battery systems we have developed was focused on mission critical applications, where the battery has to be used for long durations and could be charged and discharged several times a day.
-Electrovaya is pivoting away from owning component suppliers and make use of higher levels of contract manufacturing to produce its customised requirements.
+The battery systems we have developed are focused on mission critical applications, where the battery has to be used for long durations and could be charged and discharged several times a day.
+Electrovaya is pivoting away from owning component suppliers and making use of higher levels of contract manufacturing to produce its customised requirements.